Bradkibs/alx-system_engineering-devops/0x08-networking_basics_2/README.md

 * Your Bash script must pass Shellcheck (version 0.7.0 via apt-get) without any errors
 * The first line of all your Bash scripts should be exactly #!/usr/bin/env bash
 * The second line of all your Bash scripts should be a comment explaining what is the script doing
+## TASK 0
+Write a Bash script that configures an Ubuntu server with the below requirements.

+Requirements:

+* localhost resolves to 127.0.0.2
+* facebook.com resolves to 8.8.8.8.
+* The checker is running on Docker, so make sure to read [this](http://blog.jonathanargentiero.com/docker-sed-cannot-rename-etcsedl8ysxl-device-or-resource-busy/)